 The core of the OS program is the opportunity to conduct research in partnership with a professor, outside the classroom.
 As full Scholars, students are paid to work in a research placement for up to six semesters.
 During that time you have the opportunity to be mentored in your discipline, and get to know your faculty much better than you would in the classroom.
 Because of this unique, intense focus on research, the OS program offers you a distinctive advantage for your future post-graduate work.

-The application process to join the program from high school closed on April 15th.
-However, if you have missed that process there will be another opportunity for you to apply after you complete first year.
+The application process to join the program from high school will close on March 31st, 2022.
+However, if you miss that process there will be another opportunity for you to apply after you complete first year.
 Please read more about the 'Applying to Second Year' process below.
 Curious about Outstanding Scholars?
 This video will give you a brief introduction:

 There are two points of entry into the OS program: